Convert a NumPy array to LaTeX

 Triangular matrices

-• Upper Triangular Matrix: In an upper triangular matrix, all elements below the main diagonal (elements that lie on or below the main diagonal) are zeros.
+• Upper Triangular Matrix: In an upper triangular matrix, all elements below the main diagonal are zero.

 Code